 Bonillas is in need of a total revision starting with theme, curriculum, school culture, professional development and family engagement.
-In SY 2013-14, Bonillas curriculum will be aligned with Common Core, and teachers will receive targeted professional development centered around:
+In SY 2013-14, Bonillas curriculum will be aligned with Common Core with traditional instructional delivery, and teachers will receive targeted professional development centered around:

-- "Reading First" (LTrS) model of instructional delivery to include LTrS training - updated "Open Court" implementation - an instructional committee to explore Saxon Math - a traditional science adoption aligned with Common Core - To impact school culture, the school community will define "Traditional Academics"
+- "Reading First" (LTrS) model of instructional delivery to include LTrS training - Implement curriculum aligned with Common Core (Open Court, Daily 5/Café, Envisions, Foss) - To impact school culture, the school community will define "Traditional Academics"

 Bonillas will revise its theme, curriculum, school culture, professional development and family engagement.
+Traditional Academics is a theme that speaks to a highly defined and structured school culture, curriculum, and pedagogy.
+Theme visibility through school culture is the foundation for Traditional Academics.
+In the era of project-based learning and problem-based learning, Traditional Academics offers a unique pedagogy that has proven successful at other District magnets.
 Funding has been allocated for a Magnet Coordinator who will coordinate: Recruitment and Marketing; Curriculum Alignment and Documentation; Theme Integration; Assessment Alignment; and Professional Development.
-By November 2013, TUSD will develop a complete curriculum calendar.
+The school magnet team will visit two traditional magnet-themed schools in Phoenix: Benjamin Franklin Elementary School in Mesa, and Magnet Traditional School in Phoenix.
+By November 2013, TUSD will develop a complete curriculum calendar and a defined pedagogical delivery scope.
+In collaboration with the school community, Bonillas will clearly define school culture and climate.
 By January, 2014 every classroom will implement a targeted intervention system that uses the "Daily Five" framework.
 By August 2014, the site will complete scope and sequence/horizontal with vertical articulation evident.
 By August (and annually thereafter), staff will complete a reflection and review of curriculum and modify curriculum as determined by review.
+Comment [SEB42]: Board Comments; Mendoza Comment 34 re the three-tiered evaluation cycle being to short and not allowing enough time for change (was originally four, and has been moved back to four).